xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 	- This enables developers to focus on writing code, rather than worrying about the underlying infrastructure.
 - Orchestrators available are: Nomad, Openshift, Docker, and Kubernetes.
 	- Openshift provide additional functionality and a support model to Kubernetes.
+	- Kubernetes is widely regarded as the gold standard for Container Orchestration due to its robust feature set, large community support, and widespread adoption across industries and organizations.
+Originally developed by Google and later open-sourced, Kubernetes has become the de facto standard for container orchestration and management.
 - CRDs (Custom Resource Definitions) are a means of expanding Kubernetes to have functionality outside of its core features.
 	- CRDs allow developers to define new resources and APIs that can be used to extend the Kubernetes platform.
 	- By creating custom resources, developers can add new features and functionality to their clusters without having to modify the underlying Kubernetes codebase.